Integrality of Stickelberger elements and annihilation of natural Galois modules: Introduction

 \section{Introduction}

 Let $K$ be a number field and let $L$ be a finite Galois extension of $K$ with Galois group $G = \Gal(L/K)$.
-The class group $\cl_L$ of $L$ measures to which extent unique factorisation fails in the ring of integers of $L$ and is one of the most studied and important invariants associated to a number field.
-The Galois group $G$ acts naturally upon $\cl_L$ so that we may view the class group as a module over the integral group ring $\Z[G]$.
+Then $G$ acts naturally upon the class group $\cl_L$ of $L$ so that we may view the class group as a module over the integral group ring $\Z[G]$.
 Its structure is very hard to determine in general and even constructing unconditional non-trivial annihilators is very challenging.

 The class number obviously annihilates the class group and is related to the leading term of the Laurent series expansion at $s=1$ (or equivalently at $s=0$ via the functional equation) of the Dedekind zeta function attached to $L$ by means of the analytic class number formula.
 It is therefore natural to consider (special) values of Artin $L$-series $L(s,\chi)$ at $s=0$ in order to construct interesting annihilators, where $\chi$ runs over the irreducible complex-valued characters of $G$.